mspass-team/mspass/docs/source/user_manual/normalization.rst

 the equivalent keys used to access the same data in a workflow.
 In addition, there is a type mismatch between a document/tuple/row abstraction in a MongoDB document and the internal use by the matcher class family.
-That is, pymongo treats represents a "document" as a python dictionary while the matchers require posting the same data to the MsPASS Metadata container to work more efficiently with the C++ code base that defines data objects.
+That is, pymongo represents a "document" as a python dictionary while the matchers require posting the same data to the MsPASS Metadata container to work more efficiently with the C++ code base that defines data objects.